fagah/sejen-deduplication/README.md

 This resource has been implemented by SEJEN CI for the the Ministry of Health in Cote D’Ivoire, with funding by PEPFAR and MCC.
 The scope of implementation covers the HIV/AIDS patient population of a local PEPFAR implementation partner with community-based health-care facilities spread across Cote d’Ivoire.

 This resource was applied to the database of patient records of two large health units of the local implementation partner.
 The goal was to obtain hard statistics about the duplication of identity problem that was still just a hypothesis.
 The analysis proved that the duplication was real and led to the launching of a new project for the unique identification of patients for the entire network of PEPFAR implementation partners in Cote d’Ivoire.
-Note: Information about the unique patient identification project can be found here.
+Note: Information about the unique patient identification project can be found her: [Link will be posted soon]

 This solution directly contribute to solving the problem of duplicated identities in the Electronic Health-care Record system (SIGDEP2) used by the health-care units and administered by the Ministry of Health in Cote d’Ivoire.
 Prior studies have revealed that the duplication of identities exists both within the health-care units themselves and across the network.
 In other words, an individual may be found more than once within the patient’s registry at a given health care unit.
 That same individual may also be found more than once across multiple health care units.